yuvalmGS/gigaspaces-wiki-jekyll/xap97/executor-based-remoting.markdown

 }
 {% endhighlight %}

-In the above example, the routing is done using the param1 value.
-When using complex objects, a method name can be specified to be invoked on the parameter, in order to get the actual routing index.
+In the example above, the routing is done using the param1 value.
+In complex objects, a method name can be specified to be invoked on the parameter, in order to get the actual routing index.
 Here is an example:

 {% highlight java %}
 public interface MyService {